Andrew-code2020/ms3onlinecookbook/README.md

 ##### Existing Features

 - Internal links to different parts of the Temple Lean Recipe website
-- External links that open a new to different platforms such as social media, the developers Milestone 1 project website and the developers private blog.
-The social media accounts the developers Milestone 1 project website and the developers private blog are linked to the developers social media accounts to demonstrate the skill of adding external links.
+- External links that open different platforms such as social media, the developers Milestone 1 project website and the developers private blog.
+The social media accounts, the developers Milestone 1 project website and the developers private blog are linked to this project to demonstrate the skill of adding external links.
 - Header - Contains the Navbar design for desktop and mobile devices
 - Easy navigation - The Navbar at the top of each page is similar to conventional navbars of other recipe pages allowing the user an intuitive experience on a perhaps unfamiliar website.
-We maintained this navbar across each page using a base template for ease of navigation.
+We maintained this navbar across each page using a base template for ease of navigation and coding.
 The top part of the navbar including log in and registeration collapse on a mobile devices to a single apple icon which the user can click on.
 The navbar items Breakfast, Lunch, Dinner and Snacks appear after you register or log in.
 This was done to avoid overhwleming the user when they land on the page and guide them to log in or regsiter and then more content will be revealed.
 - Footer - Linked to some pages we used to develop the website and contains direct links to the developers Social Media platforms, Milestone 1 project and private blog.
 Temple Lean recipes social media specific to this site does not exist but is in future plans.
 - Section - The middle section is where the block content Jinja template is injected.
 The content changes on each page and gives basic information on aspects of the Temple Lean Recipes site.
 - Hero Image - The eye catching landing/homepage page is designed to convey to the user that they have arrived on a Temple Lean Recipes site as distinct from the gym site.
-- Select - We tried to use select options to allow a better visual experience for the user and to avoid long typed responses on the forms through out the website.
+- Select - We used select options to allow a better visual experience for the user and to avoid long typed responses on the forms through out the website.
 - Hover
    - social media icons all turn blue when the cursor hovers over them
    - internal links turn light black when the cursor hovers over them except for the homepage.
    - external links do not have a hover
-   - This lets the user know that there is more information they can access here if they click.
+   - The hover lets the user know that there is more information they can access here if they click.
 It draws attention to options which keep the user on the Temple Lean Recipe page.
 - Icons - font awesome icons were used to add style and an intuitive feel to the user experience.
 - jQuery & JavaScript
     - collapsible - On each recipes page clicking the on the Ingredients, Method, Tools or Nutitrional Information will open the collapsible revealing more content